Prior to Test Administration, Test Security Agreement (TSA) signers would benefit from taking the following preparation measures.

 - Test Response Data Report.
 This report provides you with five years of test data gathered on candidates from jurisdictions that have previously administered the test.
 The data includes frequency distribution, adverse impact by race and gender, as well as an agency listing.

-In order to ensure your candidates are prepared to do their best, we provide Study Guides and Reading Lists for the following:
+In order to ensure your candidates are prepared to do their best, we provide Study Guides for the following:

 - Study guides are available for all entry-level police and fire tests.